Pulling it all together: Planned Value to Delivery

 Here are a couple of real-world examples:

-A QA Team has one Kanban board for test execution, but they may be testing features from 10 different workstreams on the portfolio (Map Value) map.
+DevOps(s) resources has a board that tracks all their web development efforts, but they may be creating features from 10 different workstreams on the portfolio (Map Value) map.

 A Sales Enablement Team might have a board of tasks and deliverables (playbooks, campaigns, onboarding docs) that belong to different strategic initiatives in Map Value.

-Step 1: Define Your Value Streams (Workstreams) in Map Value
+1. Define Your Value Delivery (Workstreams) in Map Value.

 Structure these hierarchically using DevStride’s item types.